fivetran/dbt-language-server/README.md

 # dbt Wizard

-This extension will help you work with dbt and BigQuery.
+This extension will help you work with [dbt](https://www.getdbt.com/).
+Also, it provides additional features like [Highlighting errors](#highlighting-errors), [Completion for SQL](#completion-for-sql), etc., for BigQuery data warehouses.

 **Note:** Turning on [Auto Save](https://code.visualstudio.com/docs/editor/codebasics#_save-auto-save) is strongly recommended.
 With this option turned on, VS Code will save your changes after a configured delay or when the focus leaves the editor.
 This feature is required for preview, completion, and error highlighting.